ind4mnl4t0r/PC-Detoxer-PrayerEdition/README.md

 - KEEP THE USERNAME AND PASSWORD HIDDEN FROM YOUR KIDS (if you're using this as a parenting tool)

 WARNING.
-- If you're a working in office (for example: Police Station, Hospital, Bank, Fire Station, etc) or even working from home, We suggest you to avoid using PC-Detoxer!
+- Please avoid using PC-Detoxer if you are working in a office like a Police Station, Hospital, Bank, Fire Station or even when working from home etc...
+Since it's going to distract your work due to the automated lock!

 ## Features in Detail